UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 In this book, we will generally only use packages that play nicely with `numpy`'s default random number generator, so we will stick with `np.random.seed`.
 You can achieve more careful control over randomness in your analysis by creating a `numpy` [`RandomState` object](https://numpy.org/doc/1.16/reference/generated/numpy.random.RandomState.html) once at the beginning of your analysis, and passing it to the `random_state` argument that is available in many `pandas` and `scikit-learn` functions.
+Those functions will then use your `RandomState` to generate random numbers instead of `numpy`'s default generator.
 For example, we can reproduce our earlier example by using a `RandomState` object with the `seed` value set to 1; we get the same lists of numbers once again.
 ```{code}
 rnd = np.random.RandomState(seed = 1)